danesnick/old_website/_posts/2021-02-12-Ditching-GoatCounter.markdown

 ## Analytics became another point of anxiety

-Recently, Matt DaboutAvella, a "minimalism" YouTuber, made a [video](https://www.youtube.com/watch?v=NKYFNJMjtEM) on re-evaulating his relationship with "views"/analytics on YouTube Studio, the analytics dashboard for content creators on YouTube.
+Recently, Matt D'Avella, a "minimalism" YouTuber, made a [video](https://www.youtube.com/watch?v=NKYFNJMjtEM) on re-evaulating his relationship with "views"/analytics on YouTube Studio, the analytics dashboard for content creators on YouTube.
 In summary, Matt suggests that looking at these numbers can be a burden on your mental health; with analytics for me, I found this to become true.
 I found myself checking GoatCounter way too often, even knowing that nothing has changed.
 This became even more apparent when I switched to the no-JS option, where really the only data point was a new pageview.
 After seeing this video, I realized I was having a similar relationship with my analytics on GoatCounter.
 Hence, I decided to remove analytics entirely.

 ## Remembering why I decided to blog